Internal and External newsletters entered in the same category.

 You must submit your entry as a URL address.
 Be sure that the site you are directing the judge to is not password protected and that the video will be readily available for viewing from November 1, 2022 through March 31, 2023.

 NOTE: With your entry, submit one still shot in a jpeg format, that can be used in the slideshow should your entry win Best of Category.

-Judges will watch at least 3 to 5 minutes of the entry.
+Judges will watch at least up to 5 minutes of the entry.
 They are not required to watch the entire entry, although many do.
-If you prefer, you may edit your presentation to the best 3 to 5 minutes.
+If you prefer, you may edit your presentation to highlight your best quality of work.

 The entry must clearly state the status of the music used in the video.
 Is it copyright free?
 If not, list your ASCAP/BMI or other license number as well as the name of the song(s) and artist(s).

 Although the entry may fit into more than one category, please submit it only once and only in a single video category.